Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

 \subsection{OOD Epistemic Uncertainty Representation}

-Enhancing the generalization is an effective strategy for improving models' performance under uncertainty.
+Enhancing generalization is an effective strategy for improving models' performance under uncertainty.
 It enables models to make accurate predictions for ``unexpected'' and previously unseen samples.
 These outlier samples, which significantly differ from the training (in-distribution, ID) data, are commonly referred to as out-of-distribution (OOD) samples.
-In this subsection, we survey various approaches to model perturbations and represent outliers.
+OOD samples typically correspond to high epistemic uncertainty: when a test input lies outside the support of the training distribution, the model has limited knowledge about how to generalize, and its EU increases accordingly.
+Therefore, effective UQ should assign high EU to truly novel regions while remaining calibrated on ID data.
+In this subsection, we survey various approaches for modeling perturbations and representing outliers.